jefferyandwilkes/women-cinema/content/event/warwick/index.md

 Programme
 Introduction Stephen Gundle, Daniela Treveri Gennari, Silvia Dibeltulo Shelley Cobb (University of Southampton) and Linda Ruth Williams (University of Exeter).
-Oral histories of women filmmakers: questions we wished we'd asked and how we found answers to them anyway
+Oral histories of women filmmakers - questions we wished we'd asked and how we found answers to them anyway
 Melanie Bell (University of Leeds) Towards a feminist methodology of women's gendered labour in film production Maria Janssen (University of Örebro) Analysing experiences through interviews: methods and theoretical underpinnings Catherine O’Rawe (University of Bristol) Studiotec – gender and the European film studio